devflowinc/trieve-website-v2/README.md

 | `npm run astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro -- --help` | Get help using the Astro CLI                     |

+## 📦 Keystatic

+This project uses Keystatic as a headless CMS.
+You can manage website content in the Keystatic dashboard and preview changes in real-time.
+When you run `npm run dev`, the Astro dev server will automatically launch a Keystatic server.

+Visit `http://localhost:4321/keystatic` to access the Keystatic dashboard.

+To learn more about Keystatic, refer to the [Keystatic documentation](https://keystatic.com/docs/introduction/).

 ## 👀 Want to learn more?

 Feel free to check [our documentation](https://docs.astro.build) or jump into our [Discord server](https://astro.build/chat).